adammarcwilliams/technical-art/content/Houdini/Recipes/Corner Points from Layout Grid.md

 ---
-title: Select Corner Points from Layout Grid
+title: Corner Points from Layout Grid
 draft: false
 tags:
   - houdini
+  - procedural
 ---

 The rest of your content lives here.
 You can use **Markdown** here :)